SAP/gigya-flutter-plugin/README.md

       debugPrint(error.errorDetails);
     });
 ```
-Example implementation is demostrated in the *send_request.dart* class of the provided example applicaiton.
+Example implementation is demonstrated in the *send_request.dart* class of the provided example application.

 ## Business APIs

-The plugin provides API to varius business APIs which iclude:
+The plugin provides an interface to these core SDK business APIs:
 **login, register, getAccount, getAccount, isLoggedIn ,logOut, addConnection, removeConnection**
 Implement them using the same request structure as shown above.
-Example application includes the varius implementations.
+Example application includes the various implementations.

 ## Social login